jarronshih/gitbook-5533-bidding-system/src/general/leading.md

 Against suit contracts:
 - Honor leads: king from ace-king; otherwise, highest equal from sequences and interior sequences
 - Spot-card leads in opening leader's suit: high from remaining doubleton; low from remaining tripleton
-- Spot-card leads in a new suit: third highest from even length; lowest from odd length
+- Spot-card leads in a new suit: Attitude
 - Trump leads: count (low even, high odd, but preserve the highest spot card except to lead highest of equals) Against notrump contracts:
 - Honor leads: highest equal from sequences and interior sequences